Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 Here we discuss how a burst from the magnetar heats the companion star.
 We consider two types of absorption processes for the process of a burst interacting with the companion, including plasma absorption and free-free (FF) absorption.
-The plasma frequency of the companion surface's medium is \citep{Tonks_1929PhRv...33..195T}
+The plasma frequency of the medium on the surface of the companion is \citep{Tonks_1929PhRv...33..195T}

-where $n_{e, c} \simeq \rho_c / m_p$ is the number density of the electrons in companion.
+where $n_{e, c} \simeq \rho_c / m_p$ is the number density of the electrons in the companion.
 The photons in bursts with $\nu_{\rm burst} > \nu_{\rm pe}$ can penetrate the plasma.
 We find that for FRBs, they are almost impenetrable.
 For MSBs and MGFs, they can penetrate into very inner layers $r_{\rm ph} \lesssim 0.01 R_c$.
 For the FF absorption, we use \citep{Lang_1999acfp.book.....L,Murase_2017ApJ...836L...6M}

 where $\bar{Z} = 1$ is the charge number assuming that hydrogen is dominated, $T_{c, \rm eff}$ is the effective temperature of the companion, and $n_{i, c}$ is the ion number density in the companion.
 We take $n_{i, c} = n_{e, c}$ for the assumption that hydrogen is dominated at the companion envelope.
-Combining with the internal structure of the companion, we can then get the location of the photosphere for the FF absorption by using $\tau_{\rm ff} = 1$.
-We find that for FRBs, MSBs and MGFs, the location of the photosphere is all on the surface of the companion star $r_{\rm ph} \approx R_c$.
-Considering both absorption processes, FRBs, MSBs and MGFs are all absorbed at the surface of the companion star.
+Combining with the internal structure of the companion, we can then obtain the location of the photosphere for the FF absorption using $\tau_{\rm ff} = 1$.
+We find that for FRBs, MSBs, and MGFs, the location of the photosphere is always on the surface of the companion star, $r_{\rm ph} \approx R_c$.
+Considering both absorption processes, FRBs, MSBs, and MGFs are all absorbed at the surface of the companion star.
 However, due to dynamic compression, the shock generated from the bursts interacting with the companion will still sweep the companion star and stop at $P_{\rm burst} = P_c$.